 You can apply for an Owner-Builder Permit:

 To be eligible to apply for an Owner-Builder Permit:

-- you're older than 18 years of age
+- you're aged 18 years or over

 - you're the owner or joint owner of the land, or a shareholder in the company that owns the land, or